secdevops-cuse/CyberRange/README.md

-The ultimate vision enables the community to build an extensive open-source bootstrap red/blue team training environment leveraging the largest cloud environment and helping individuals become familiar with the most in-demand skillsets.
+The ultimate vision enables the community to build an extensive open-source bootstrap red/blue team training environment leveraging the largest cloud environment to help individuals develop the most in-demand skillsets in the technology industry.

-The virtual machines are mostly found on vulnhub.com and converted, then imported into AWS compatible machine images.
+The virtual machines are mostly found on vulnhub.com, built locally, then converted into private amazon machine images (ami's) as they are uploaded into S3 and imported into EC2.

-Outlining the process of conversion is outside of this project's goal but I did include a tools directory to help.
+Outlining the process of conversion is outside of this project's goal but I did include a tools directory to help you gain some insight into reproducing the AMI's.
+Building AMI's is one of the many learning opportunities you can tackle throughout this project.

-## 3 Reasons for the cloud
+## 3 Reasons for the cloud-based Cyber Range
-1. Cloud adoption is enormous, so learning the cloud will be a value-add
+1. Cloud adoption is enormous, learning how to use it sooner than later is a competitive advantage as a professional.
-2. Most seasoned research engineers leverage virtualization, yet many VM's take up precious SSD / RAM on local laptops.
+2. Most seasoned researchers leverage virtualization, whether virtualbox, vmware, or docker.
+    Yet VM's, especially windows consume precious SSD / RAM on local laptops.
-3. a laptop w/ 10 virtual machines is pushing its limit and minimizing battery life making deep-broad research difficult without elastic compute.
+3. A laptop w/ 10 virtual machines is pushing its limit and minimizing battery life making deep-broad-isolated research difficult without a form of elastic compute.

 ## Domains of knowledge